 The mission of the Faculty Mentor program is to enhance the educational experience of NSU students by supporting advising and mentoring activities in order to improve student academic achievement, recruitment, retention, graduation rates, career/professional development and post-graduate education.
 As part of the Faculty Mentor program, recognition is extended each year to an outstanding undergraduate and graduate faculty member.
 NSU students provided nominations for this year's outstanding faculty mentors and were chosen by a select committee.

 Dr. MooSong Kim, Department Chair of Health & Kinesiology, was also nominated.

-Lori Riley, Academic Advisor II for College of Education in Broken Arrow, was nominated for the STAR award.
+Lori Riley, Academic Advisor II for College of Education in Broken Arrow, and Lois Buttress, COE Certification Coordinator, were both nominated for the STAR award.

 Since 2011 Staff Council has formed a committee to recognize and honor staff members who excel and demonstrate star qualities: Service, Teamwork, Attitude, Reliability and a strong commitment to the values of Northeastern State University: Integrity, Collaboration, Creativity, Leadership, Excellence, Communication, and Diversity.

 YEARS OF SERVICE